signalfx/splunk-otel-python/README.md

 For complete instructions on how to get started with the Splunk Distribution of OpenTelemetry Python, see [Instrument a Python application for Splunk Observability Cloud](https://quickdraw.splunk.com/redirect/?product=Observability&version=current&location=python.application) in the official documentation.

-For the standard OpenTelemetry setup, install the Splunk distribution in your application environment.
+For the standard OpenTelemetry setup, install the Splunk Distribution of OpenTelemetry Python in your application environment.
 The distribution configures OTLP exporters for traces, metrics, and logs, includes system metrics instrumentation, and enables Python logging instrumentation.

 ```bash
 pip install splunk-opentelemetry